Christianity and colonialism: India

-In its initial formulation, the tax was introduced with the pretext that Hindus did not own any land in Goa and only the Christians did.
-Land revenues were paid by the Goan Catholics in Goa, and the regional Church argued that Xenddi tax would make Hindus pay their fair share.
+In its initial formulation, the tax was introduced with the pretext that Hindus did not own any land in Goa, but only the Christians owned it.
+Land revenues were paid by the Goan Catholics in Goa, and the regional church argued that Xenddi tax would make Hindus pay their fair share.
 The tax and the tax rate on Hindus evolved to be an abusive form of religious discrimination.
 According to Rene Berendse, the Xenddi tax was considered to be an example of religious intolerance by the neighboring Mahratta Confederacy, and its local leader Govind Das Pant made abolishment of the discriminatory tax against the Hindus as a condition for a mutual armistice agreement.
 The Goan government initially refused, stating that the Xenddi tax was a matter of the Church, which the Portuguese state cannot interfere in.
-Expanded to all of Portuguese colonies in the Indian subcontinent by 1705, the Xenddi tax was abolished in 1840, with J.J.
-Lopes de Lima – the Governor General of Goa declaring it to be "cruel, hateful tribute and ridiculous capitation tax" on Hindus.
+Expanded to all of Portuguese colonies in the Indian subcontinent by 1705, the Xenddi was abolished in 1840, with J.J.
+Lopes de Lima, the Governor General of Goa, declaring it to be "cruel, hateful tribute and ridiculous capitation tax" on Hindus.

 In India, the British missionaries were often in conflict with British administrators and businessmen.
 Missionaries had moderate success among the scheduled classes.
 In French-controlled Vietnam, and a Japanese-controlled Korea, the Christian missionaries had significant success in terms of membership.

-Christianity had a more subtle effect, reaching far beyond the converted population to potential modernizers.
+Christianity had a more subtle effect and reached far beyond the converted population to potential modernizers.
 The introduction of European medicine was especially important, as well as the introduction of European political practices and ideals such as religious liberty, mass education, mass printing, newspapers, voluntary organizations, colonial reforms, and especially liberal democracy.
 However, more recent research finds no significant relationship between Protestant missions and the development of democracy.